JetBrains/kotlin-web-site/docs/topics/contribute.md

 Kotlin IDE plugin is a part of the [IntelliJ IDEA repository](https://github.com/JetBrains/intellij-community/tree/master/plugins/kotlin).

-To contribute to the Kotlin plugin, clone the [IntelliJ IDEA repository](https://github.com/JetBrains/intellij-community/) and follow the [instructions on how to contribute](https://github.com/JetBrains/intellij-community/blob/master/plugins/kotlin/CONTRIBUTING.md).
+To contribute to the Kotlin IDE plugin, clone the [IntelliJ IDEA repository](https://github.com/JetBrains/intellij-community/) and follow the [instructions on how to contribute](https://github.com/JetBrains/intellij-community/blob/master/plugins/kotlin/CONTRIBUTING.md).

 ## Contribute to other Kotlin libraries and tools